2020 League1 Ontario season (women): Format

 For the regular season, each team would have played every other team once for a total of 12 matches.
 The playoff format would have included the top 8 teams, facing each other over 3 rounds, with the difference that the games will now be played over a single leg, instead of two.

 League1 Ontario and the Première Ligue de soccer du Québec had planned to hold a Final Four end-of-season tournament for the women's divisions, from August 14 to 16, pitting the top two sides from each league in an inter-provincial playoff.

 The L1O season was scheduled to start on April 25, and end with the Playoffs Final on August 8, with the L1O-PLSQ series scheduled for August 14 to 16.

 Clubs

-The women's division consists of 13 teams, an decrease from 14 teams in 2019.
+The women's division consists of 13 teams, a decrease from 14 teams in 2019.
 North Toronto Nitros added a women's team for the first time, while Ottawa South United moved to the PLSQ and DeRo United FC did not return.
 Durham United FA re-branded as Pickering FC.

 The following clubs were set to participate in the league prior to the season's cancellation.